Bokovsky/readeck-mirror/pkg/extract/contentscripts/README.md

 `exports.documentLoaded(document)`

-This function runs immediatly after loading the page and before any other processor, when an HTML document exists.
+This function runs immediately after loading the page and before any other processor, when an HTML document exists.

 ### documentReady